anpham6/squared-functions/README.md

 ### Cloud storage

-Manual installation of the SDK is required including opening an account with at least one of these cloud storage provider.
+Manual installation of the SDK is required including an account with at least one of these cloud storage provider.

 ```xml
 * Amazon AWS